chrisgeno/govee-stream-dock-plugin/README.md

 - Device picker in the property inspector

 Known Issues:
-- The Brightness Knob does not function properly with groups.
+- The Brightness Knob Widget does not function properly with groups.
 It should work with individual devices.